microsoft/FluidFramework/packages/dds/tree/docs/storage/compatibility.md

 ### Configuration Unit Tests

 Each codec family should contain a suite of unit tests which verify the in-memory representation can be round-tripped through encoding and decoding.
-When adding a new codec version, the test data for this suite should be augmented if there are any interesting cases to consider.
-The set of test data used in these unit tests should yield 100% code coverage on the new codec.
+When adding a new codec version, the test data for this suite should be augmented if existing data doesn't yield 100% code coverage on the new codec version.

 If the persisted configuration impacts more than just the data encoding step, appropriate unit tests should be added for whatever components that configuration impacts.